lindseystead/foodbank-checkin-portfolio/README.md

 [![Vercel](https://img.shields.io/badge/Vercel-Hosted-000000?logo=vercel&logoColor=white)](https://vercel.com)
 [![License](https://img.shields.io/badge/License-Proprietary-red)](LICENSE)

 **A complete full-stack system designed and built solo as a software engineering capstone project.
-The architecture is CSV-first and Link2Feed-ready, enabling food bank clients to check in faster using QR codes displayed at the food bank entrance, which they scan with their tablets or mobile devices.**
+Currently deployed and production-ready for food banks across Canada.
+The architecture is CSV-first and Link2Feed-ready, scalable, and can be easily adapted for other organizations who need a check-in system.
+Enables clients to check in faster using QR codes displayed at the entrance, which they scan with their tablets or mobile devices.**

 🌐 **Live Client Check-In**: [https://foodbank-checkin-tan.vercel.app/](https://foodbank-checkin-tan.vercel.app/)
 📊 **Admin Dashboard**: [https://foodbank-checkin.vercel.app/login](https://foodbank-checkin.vercel.app/login)